zk4/baiduFuse/README.md

 ## write file (beta)
-Write file is a little bit tricky. you can`t get source file name, but only source bytes
+Write file is a little bit tricky to implement in fuse. you can`t get source file name in fuse, but only source bytes. so a temp file is needed to be an mediator.
 -  statfs
    to confirm disk free size is avaiable
 -  create